wp-plugins/content-upgrades/readme.txt

 = How can I make another popup email form? =

-There’s no way to do it.
-However you can customize it’s content for every post or article where you use it.
+There's no way to do it.
+However you can customize it's content for every post or article where you use it.

 == Screenshots ==